latest nhpb_banner 1__compressed2

 Find help paying heating bills in Chicago.

 If you are behind on your heating bills then get information on where to turn to in Chicago for help.
-Programs are offered by the government, non-profit organizations, and utility companies, and resources can help families pay their bills or conserve energy.
+Programs are offered by the government, non-profit organizations, and even utility companies like ComEd or Peoples Gas.
+Find where to get help with heating costs in the Chicago IL area.

-Federal government cash grants as part of the Low Income Home Energy Assistance Program can help pay heating bills and related winter energy services.
+• Federal government cash grants as part of the Low Income Home Energy Assistance Program can help pay heating bills and related winter energy services.
 The state of Illinois as well as the U.S. Department of Health and Human Services are the main agencies that fund the Chicago area LIHEAP program.
+Find more details on LIHEAP in Illinois.

-The Home Weatherization Assistance Program is available in Chicago Illinois.
+• The Home Weatherization Assistance Program is available in Chicago Illinois.
 Free energy conservation and weatherization services are provided to low-income residents, including seniors and families with children, by local community action agencies.
 This resource is also known as IHWAP, and the Cook County Community and Economic Development Association (CEDA) is another agency to call about this program.
-800-571-2332.
+CEDA is at 4477 S Archer Ave, Chicago, IL 60632, call 800-571-2332.

-Illinois Department of Human Services also administers the Homeless Prevention Program as well as the Temporary Assistance for Needy Families (TANF).
-The homeless program can offer utility assistance, supportive services, and money for paying heating bills and preventing disconnections.
-All aid provided needs to prevent evictions or foreclosures.
-TANF is short term financial assistance to low-income families and pregnant women with one or more dependent children to help pay for utilities, shelter, food, and more.
+• Illinois Department of Human Services also administers the Homeless Prevention Program as well as the Temporary Assistance for Needy Families (TANF).
+The homeless program can offer utility assistance, supportive services, and money for paying heating bills to prevent disconnections.
+Any money provided by the government needs to prevent evictions or foreclosures.
+TANF is short term financial assistance to low-income families and pregnant women with one or more dependent children to help pay for utilities, shelter, and more.

 By Jon McNamara